 top of page

-The Holosun 507C has been successfully competing against commanding brands.
-So if you're looking for an open reflex optical sight, this underdog will surly increase your accuracy and provide faster target acquisition.
+The Holosun 507C X2 has been successfully competing against commanding brands.
+It can really increase your accuracy and provide faster target acquisition.

 holosun 507c